bbgit/bbgit.github.io/README.md

-### Conditions as of June 6, 2025 at 3:29:18 PM CDT
+### Conditions as of June 6, 2025 at 3:34:38 PM CDT

 Temperature: 71.30 &deg;F

 Feels like: 71.30 &deg;F

-Humidity: 98%
+Humidity: 97%

-Wind Direction: NNE
+Wind Direction: SSW

 Windspeed: 0.0 mph